-Chapter 6, "Reaching the Base of the Pyramid," articulates some basic principles for successfully tapping into these emerging markets and shows how effective strategies will generate not only corporate growth and profits, but also local jobs, incomes, and solutions to social and environmental problems.
+Chapter 6, "Raising the Base of the Pyramid," articulates some basic principles for successfully tapping into these emerging markets and shows how effective strategies will generate not only corporate growth and profits, but also local jobs, livelihoods, and solutions to social and environmental problems.
 By removing the constraints imposed on the poor, increasing their earning power, and creating new potential in poor communities, companies can identify and pursue previously invisible opportunities.
-To be successful in these new markets, however, companies must pursue business model innovation just as avidly as technological innovation.
+To be successful in these new markets, therefore, companies must seek to actually raise the BoP through their commercial models, making the measurement and tracking of "triple bottom line" impacts increasingly important.

-Finally, Part Three of this book critically evaluates early "beyond greening" experiences and offers some prescriptions for how to move toward a more indigenous and inclusive form of commerce.
+Finally, Part Three of this book critically evaluates early "beyond greening" experiences and offers some prescriptions for how to move toward a more indigenous and embedded form of commerce.
 Chapter 7, "Broadening the Corporate Bandwidth," first describes how the existing conceptions of "development" and "modernization" reflect a Western cultural bias and a preoccupation with simply raising income and GDP per capita.
-Together, these shortcomings significantly hinder efforts to imagine and build healthy communities and markets at the base of the pyramid.
-To successfully serve the needs of the entire human community, therefore, corporations must broaden their bandwidth.
+Together, these shortcomings significantly hinder efforts to imagine and build communities and markets at the base of the pyramid.
+To successfully serve the needs of the entire human community, therefore, corporations must broaden their bandwidth and expand their conception of the global economy to include the myriad other forms of economic activity beyond the formal economy.
 Radical transactiveness is the tool proposed to enable companies to hear the true voices of those who have been marginalized or ignored by globalization.

-Chapter 8, "Developing Native Capability," then shows how critical it is to expand our conception of the global economy to include not just the transactions that occur in the formal economy, but also the myriad other forms of economic activity that are typically ignored-the informal economy, household production, and the barter economy, for example.
-Native capability means bridging the formal and informal sectors: Development at the base of the economic pyramid does not follow traditional patterns found in the developed world.
-Indeed, the chapter shows that success in this space means focusing on what is positive in the BOP, not just what is negative (corruption), or missing (Westernstyle institutions).
-Native capability then enables global firms to move beyond the existing transnational model, with its emphasis on global supply chains, world scale, and centrally developed-and often alien-solutions.
+Chapter 8, "Developing Native Capability," then shows how to avoid the trap of simply "selling to the poor."
+Development at the base of the economic pyramid does not follow traditional patterns found in the developed world.
+Indeed, the chapter shows that success in this space means engaging in deep dialogue, coinventing solutions, starting small, building trust, and developing an ecosystem of local partners on the ground.
+To be successful, therefore, companies must consciously develop "next generation" skills needed to create mutual value in the BoP.
+Native capability thus enables global firms to move beyond the existing multinational model, with its emphasis on global supply chains, world scale, and centrally developed-and often alien-solutions.